Kolten Wong Player Props: Mariners vs. Diamondbacks

-Kolten Wong -- with a slugging percentage of .346 in his past 10 games, including two extra-base hits -- will be in action for the Seattle Mariners against the Arizona Diamondbacks, with Brandon Pfaadt on the hill, on July 29 at 8:10 PM ET.
+The Seattle Mariners, including Kolten Wong and his .320 slugging percentage in past 10 games, including one extra-base hit but no homers), battle starting pitcher Merrill Kelly and the Arizona Diamondbacks at Chase Field, Sunday at 4:10 PM ET.

-He had a hitless performance in his previous game (0-for-1) against the Diamondbacks.
+In his previous game he had a one-hit showing (1-for-2) against the Diamondbacks.

 Kolten Wong Game Info & Props vs. the Diamondbacks